Banjo-Kazooie (video game): Release and promotion

-Reception
+Critical reception

 Banjo-Kazooie garnered critical acclaim upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, it garnered a weighted average of 92, based on 19 entries.
 Computer and Video Games (CVG) and GamePro provided prefect scores (it was one of CVG's "high five!" recommendations, which was for games scored five hands out of five), while ratings of reviews from sources like Electronic Gaming Monthly (EGM), GameSpot, and IGN were extremely close.
 It was also the "Game of the Month" for Hyper.
 Contemporaneous reviews constantly called Banjo-Kazooie the best platform and action-adventure game at the time, surpassing Super Mario 64, and the best game on the Nintendo 64, a console that was generally "weak" with adventure and platform games according to Chris Harding of Adrenaline Vault.

-Critics noted the game's similarities to Super Mario 64 in its controls, cute character design, level themes like water, haunted house and snow, the incorporation of an overworld that connects stages, and movements like the butt stomp and back jump.
-However, it was also celebrated for building off of what made Super Mario 64 successful, in terms of its technical aspects, gameplay ideas, options of camera angles, animations, player characters' abilities, polygons, non-linear world design, varied, colourful and realistic textures, amount of tasks, and the scale, size, detail and amount of interactive characters of the 3D worlds.
-It was to a point where Consoles + considered Banjo Kazooie Super Mario 64s spiritual successor.
-The game's little originality was also brought up but factored differently between opinions.
-Some were apathetic, such as GameSpots Jeff Gerstmann who elaborated that it simply "makes the logical progressions you would expect Nintendo to make."
-However, others were let down, N64 Magazine arguing only ten challenges to collect jiggies were innovative.
-The same magazine argued it was only better in terms on visuals but not gameplay, in a review published in an issue preceded by two issues that predicted it to be the best game of the summer and "the first real Mario-beater."